feisalmombo/property_management_system/readme.md

 ## Property Management System (PMS)

-A Property Management System is a tool that helps a landlord or manager keep track of their houses, apartments, rooms and tenants.
+A Property Management System (PMS) is a tool that helps a landlord or manager keep track of their houses, apartments, rooms and tenants.

 1. Create Property – Add the name of the house or apartment and where it is located.